Butrans Patch Dosage

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
+Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
 Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with BUTRANS [see Warnings and Precautions (5.2)].
-Overestimating the BUTRANS dose when converting patients from another opioid medication can result in fatal overdose with the first dose [see Overdosage (10)].

 Prior Total Daily Dose of Opioid Between 30 mg to 80 mg of Oral Morphine Equivalents per Day:

 Taper the patient’s current around-the-clock opioids for up to 7 days to no more than 30 mg of morphine or equivalent per day before beginning treatment with BUTRANS.
-Then initiate treatment with BUTRANS 10 mcg/hour.
+Then initiate treatment with BUTRANS 10 mcg/hour at the next dosing interval (see Table 1 below, right column).
 Patients may use short-acting analgesics as needed until analgesic efficacy with BUTRANS is attained.

 Prior Total Daily Dose of Opioid Greater than 80 mg of Oral Morphine Equivalents per Day: